wazuh/wazuh-documentation/source/cloud-service/apis/reference.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
-  :description: Chek out the Wazuh Public API Reference here.
+  :description: Check out the Wazuh Public API Reference in this section of the Wazuh documentation.

 .. _cloud_account_apis_reference: